ericsix-splunk/google_timeline/README.txt

 Thanks to:
-	Nate McKurvey for the belay, the idea, and the tstats work.
+	Nate McKervey for the belay, the idea, and the tstats work.